Writing Oxford street might be a bit of a clickbait if you were looking for photos in London. But this is about street photography in Oxford, so…

 And so, off we went for an Oxford street photography walk.
-Last time I was here was almost 5 years ago but I still remembered the locations pretty well.
+The last time I was here was almost 5 years ago, but I still remembered the locations pretty well.

-There are arches and alleyways that really come to live with the sun.
-But there was only a faded light for about an hour, before lunch time.
+Some arches and alleyways really come to life with the sun.
+But there was only a faded light for about an hour before lunch time.
 So we made do with what we had.

 Here are a few shots I took.

 Some photos I like from the random shots I took while fiddling with the camera settings…

 I use it rarely, but I did when shooting the Athletics European Cup in Florence years ago.
 And I know it can give interesting results.

 It helps to start following your subject with the camera a few seconds before you shoot.
 This way, when you press the trigger, you should be moving at the same pace already.

 Silhouettes and shadows

 This is more of my usual street photography style.

 Although, as I mentioned earlier, we didn’t have much sunlight to play with during the day.